Scan to download

 However, you can see that price stability remains unchanged.
 Capital efficiency can be equated with scalability.
 But decentralization has been redefined as censorship resistance.

-For example, even if these projects utilize decentralized exchanges (DEX), there is still a team responsible for managing strategies, seeking yields, and redistributing them to holders, who essentially act like shareholders.
+For instance, even if these projects utilize decentralized exchanges (DEX), there is still a team responsible for managing strategies, seeking yields, and redistributing them to holders, who essentially act like shareholders.
 In this case, scalability comes from the amount of yield rather than the composability within DeFi.

-True decentralization has been hindered.
+True decentralization has been compromised.

 Motivation